naaman10/mpdss-new/primary-schools.md

     of oral health.
 We have designed each station to be fun, interactive, and informative!
     Check out our info for each:"
   title: Session structure
+- template: card-and-modal-section
+  cards:
+  - card_title: "(1) Oral hygiene practise"
+    card_text: We use mouth models and dental appliances to teach the children how to brush and floss correctly.
+Each child will have their own appliances to practice with, and we will have an open discussion about the key features of a good routine.
+      We include songs and sticker rewards at this station.
+    card_image:
+      image: "/v1641743676/mpdss/assets/oral_hygiene_station_zp8chj.jpg"
+      image_alt: Oral hygiene station
+  - card_title: "(2) Play-doh tooth modelling:"
+    card_text: We will use play-doh to model teeth, of which the children can place into a mouth model (until they model a whole set of different teeth).
+We will use dark coloured play-doh to mimic the main places where decay can develop on the teeth!
+We will have an open discussion about what causes the decay, and what we can do to easily prevent it.
+    card_image:
+      image: "/v1641743765/mpdss/assets/play-doh_station_jbwei4.jpg"
+      image_alt: play-doh
+  title: 'Station practise:'
 - template: text-section
   section_text: |2-